 Related: Want to know all the possible ways you could spread out your marketing budget?
 Take a look at our complete marketing channels guide that will break down all your marketing options.

-While it’s helpful to know what gets included in a marketing budget, taking the plunge to allocate funds towards those items can be a challenge for small businesses.
-But, it’s crucial to complete this step as part of your marketing planning.
+Taking the plunge to allocate funds toward your marketing budget can be a challenge for small businesses.
+But, it’s crucial to complete a marketing budget template to help guide you through your marketing planning.

 Here are some reasons why: